"Installation of a Pinpoint System has been instrumental in helping solve staff safety issues at Millennium Care."

 Millennium Care’s facility in North Yorkshire is a high-quality, specialised care home for people with learning difficulties and complex needs.

-It is therefore of paramount importance that staff can covertly summon help immediately when they need to de-escalate a situation before it has the chance to become violent.
+Care home staff need to be able to covertly summon help when they need to de-escalate a situation before it has the chance to become violent.

 “We worked with the manufacturers for nearly three years as they tried and tried to make it work properly.
-But they just couldn’t do it.”
+But they just couldn’t do it.
 When you have a relatively new system installed, it is a difficult decision to make to rip it out and replace it.

-“We wish we’d had Pinpoint from the outset at Sunnyborough and we are now intending to deploy it at two new homes we are currently planning.
+“We wish we’d had Pinpoint from the outset and we are now intending to deploy it at two new homes we are currently planning.
 I would sum-up Pinpoint systems as effective, safe and reliable.
 The Pinpoint company is highly supportive, helpful and very knowledgeable of our operational needs.”